gnosis/safe-ios-legacy/docs/CodingStyleGuide.md

 # Naming Conventions
 1. When naming protocols, use `..Protocol` suffix (unless it's a delegate protocol).
+2. Folders and groups MUST NOT contain whitespace symbols.

 # Localization
 We use standard `NSLocalizedString` function to wrap user-facing strings.
 You must provide meaningful comment with each string.